-The pandemic has shaken up pretty much everything to do with work, including the way we interact in the office (or not), our career paths, and the daily routine of our family lives.
-Everything is uprooted and women have been affected in a multitude of ways.
+The pandemic changed how we work, including the way we interact in the office (or not), our career paths, and the daily routine of our family lives.
+Everything was uprooted, affecting female workers in a multitude of ways.

-The COVID-19 pandemic of 2020 hasn't made working life easy for pretty much anyone.
-Women in particular have felt the effects of a precarious job market, shifting responsibilities at home, and increased pressure at work, leading to a negative outlook for an uncomfortably high proportion of them.
+The COVID-19 pandemic challenged the entire workforce.
+Yet women in particular felt the effects of the precarious job market, responsibilities at home, and pressure at work, leading to a negative outlook for an uncomfortably high proportion of them.

 Check out these surprising women in the workplace statistics:

-1. 1 in 4 women are considering leaving the workforce or downshifting their careers because of COVID-19.
+1. 1 in 4 women considered leaving the workforce or downshifting their careers because of COVID-19.
 (1)

-2. 3 in 4 of those women considering leaving the workforce (or working at reduced capacity) cite burnout as the main reason.
+2. 3 in 4 of those women who considered leaving the workforce (or working at reduced capacity) cite burnout as the main reason.
 (1)

-3. During the pandemic, childcare and housework responsibilities have mostly fallen to mothers.
+3. During the pandemic, childcare and housework responsibilities mostly fell to mothers.
 (1)

-4. 45% of women business leaders say it’s difficult for women to speak up in virtual meetings.
+4. 45% of women in leadership say it’s difficult for women to speak up in virtual meetings.
 (14)

 The #MeToo movement is a social campaign against sexual abuse and harassment specifically aimed at alleged male perpetrators in positions of power.
-Starting in Hollywood in 2017, it spread across the world encouraging victims to speak out about their experiences.
+Starting in Hollywood in 2017, it spread across the world giving opportunities for women to speak out about their experiences.